-Insect Management on Desert Melons: Whiteflies
+Insect Management on Desert Melons: Whiteflies (revised April 2018)

-John C. Palumbo,

-Department of Entomology
+John C. Palumbo, Department of Entomology

-Yuma Aq Center

-In the past 23 years, the sweetpotato whitefly, Bemisia tabaci, B -biotype, (SWF) has shifted from a position as an occasional virus vector to being one of the primary pests in vegetables and melons in the desert.
-This shift in pest status is thought to have occurred due to the development of a new strain of the sweetpotato whitefly, the B -biotype.
-Most recently another Bemisia whitefly (Q biotype of B. tabaci) was discovered on ornamental plants from retail nurseries in Arizona and California.
-This new strain is believed to be highly resistant to number of key insecticide chemistries, but has not yet been detected on field grown vegetables or melons in the desert.
+In the past 25 years, the sweetpotato whitefly, Bemisia tabaci, (SWF) has shifted from a position as an occasional virus vector to being one of the primary pests in vegetables and melons in the desert.
+This shift in pest status is thought to have occurred due to the development of a new strain of the sweetpotato whitefly, MEAM1 (aka, B-biotype).
+Another Bemisia whitefly (Q biotype of B. tabaci) was discovered on ornamental plants from retail nurseries in Arizona and California several years ago.
+This new strain is believed to be highly resistant to number of key insecticide chemistries but, to date, has not been detected on field grown vegetables or melons in the desert.

 Distribution and Host Range.
-SPWF is found on vegetables and melons through the southern U.S and is thought to be native to Mediterranean growing regions.
+SWF is found on vegetables and melons through the southern U.S and is thought to be native to Mediterranean growing regions.
 It has a very broad host range with over 60 host plants being reported in the desert alone.
 It will readily colonize and feed on most, if not all, leafy vegetables, cole crops and melons.
 Commonly grown field crops also serve as important hosts, including cotton, alfalfa, and sugarbeets.
 Weeds such groundcherry, purslane, malva and wild lettuce are readily colonized.
 Ornamentals such as lantana, roses, bougainvillea and hibiscus will also sustain large numbers of SWF in urban areas adjacent to crop fields.